How to Make a Love String Art Sign (Tutorial)

 Valentine’s Day Love String Art Photo Tutorial

-This pallet board string art sign is super cheap to make and a fun addition to your Valentine’s Day decor collection.
+This pallet board string art love sign is super cheap to make and will be a fun addition to your Valentine’s Day decor collection.
 It is such a unique project that I can guarantee you won’t see something exactly like yours anywhere else!

 For this project you will need:

-- template (You can make your own and customize it however you like, or print the one I made here in landscape orientation and uncheck “fit to page”.
+- Love string art template (You can make your own and customize it however you like, or print the one I made here in landscape orientation and uncheck “fit to page”.
 The letters are 5.5 inches tall.)

 Note: I used about 1 bundle of the red thread for the heart and I’m estimating that I used about 3 bundles worth of white thread for the letters.